aces/Loris/modules/dicom_archive/test/TestPlan.md

      - Input the right 'Gender'
      - Input the right 'Acquisition Date'
      - Input the right 'Series UID'
-    Check the results in the table
+     - Check the results in the table
-    [Automation Testing]
 4. Click on 'Clear Filters' to make sure the previously entered data can be erased [Automation Testing]
 5. Click on 'View Details' under Metadata to view the Details of MRI Scan